 Where to find recommended tire pressure for Toyota FJ Cruiser?

-You can find your Toyota FJ Cruiser recommended tire pressure in Toyota FJ Cruiser owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Toyota FJ Cruiser will be listed in psi, bar or kPa.
+Toyota FJ Cruiser recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 What is recommended winter tire pressure for Toyota FJ Cruiser?

-Recommended tire pressure for Toyota FJ Cruiser is the same for any season, but you may inflate your Toyota FJ Cruiser tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Toyota FJ Cruiser tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Toyota FJ Cruiser tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Toyota FJ Cruiser tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.